A E I O U

 its alphabet.
 When they do occur, no accommodation is

-made to distinguish them in standard English writing or
+made to distinguish them in standard English writing

-in phonetic pronunciations.
-Although the ¤ is not
+or in phonetic pronunciations.
+Although the ¤

-often in Daíoþa/Naíoþa/Laíoþa.
+occur often in Daíoþa/Naíoþa/Laíoþa.

-Therefore a line or macron has been placed above the letter
+Therefore a line or macron has been placed above the

-the letter makes in English.
-Naíoþa often
+that which the letter makes in English.
+Naíoþa

-uses the voiced sonant sound where Daíoþa/Laíoþa
+often uses the voiced sonant sound where Daíoþa/Laíoþa

 uses the non-aspirated medial surd sound. (ie: Daíoþa/Laíoþa